What Is Decentralized Finance (DeFi)?

 For example, you might receive regular rewards from Bitcoin mining, delegating BNB, or providing liquidity.
 A smart contract can take your rewards, purchase more of the underlying asset, and reinvest it.
 This process will compound your interest, often significantly raising your returns.

-Most of the existing and potential applications of decentralized finance involve creating and executing smart contracts.
+Most existing and potential applications of decentralized finance involve creating and executing smart contracts.
 While a usual contract uses legal terminology to specify the terms of the relationship between the entities entering the contract, a smart contract uses computer code.

 Poor performance